sungsoo-ahn/2025/_posts/2025-04-28-calibrated-mia.md

 ## Introduction

-At EMNLP 2024, the Best Paper Award was given to **"Pretraining Data Detection for Large Language Models: A Divergence-based Calibration Method"** ([arXiv:2409.14781v4](https://arxiv.org/html/2409.14781v4)).
+At EMNLP 2024, the [Best Paper Award](https://x.com/emnlpmeeting/status/1857176180128198695/photo/1) was given to **"Pretraining Data Detection for Large Language Models: A Divergence-based Calibration Method"**<d-cite key="zhang2024pretraining"></d-cite>.
 The paper addresses Membership Inference Attacks (MIAs), a key issue in machine learning related to privacy.
-The authors propose a new calibration method and introduce **PatentMIA**, a benchmark using temporally shifted patent data, to demonstrate its effectiveness.
+The authors propose a new calibration method and introduce **PatentMIA**, a benchmark utilizing temporally shifted patent data to validate their approach.

-The method initially seems promising: it recalibrates attack models using a divergence metric between the outputs of a target model and a reference model, claiming improved performance on true and false positives.
-However, when we looked closer, we found major flaws in how the experiments were designed and how the method was evaluated.
-Here, we critically analyze the paper and its broader implications.
+The method initially seems promising: it recalibrates model probabilities using a divergence metric between the outputs of a target model and a token-frequency map derived from auxiliary data, claiming improved detection of member and non-member samples.
+However, upon closer examination, we identified significant shortcomings in both the experimental design and evaluation methodology.
+In this post, we critically analyze the paper and its broader implications.

 ---

 ## Method Overview

 The proposed method tries to fix a known issue with MIAs: models often fail to properly separate member and non-member samples.
-To address this, the authors use a divergence metric between two models (a target and a reference) to recalibrate the attack probabilities.
+To address this, the authors use an auxiliary data-source to compute token-level frequencies, which are then used to recelibrate token-wise model logits.
+This normalization aims to adjust token-level model probabilities based on their natural frequency or rarity, aligning with membership inference practices such as reference model calibration<d-cite key="carlini2022membership"></d-cite>.

 They also introduce **PatentMIA**, a benchmark that uses temporally shifted patents as data.
 The idea is to test whether the model can identify if a patent document was part of its training data or not.

-While this approach sounds interesting, our experiments show that the results are driven by flaws in the benchmark design and don’t hold up under more rigorous testing.
+While this approach sounds interesting, our experiments suggest that the reported results are influenced by limitations in the benchmark design.

 ---